SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Increase your Strength or Dexterity by 1.
 Once per round, when a prone enemy within range of your melee weapon stands up you may make an attack of opportunity against the target.

-# 71. - *Orcish Aggression* ©
+# 71. - Orcish Aggression

+Your aggression burns tirelessly.
+You gain the following benefits:
+• Increase your Strength or Constitution by 1, up to a maximum of 20.
-As a bonus action, when wielding a melee weapon in main hand, you can charge up to your speed toward an enemy of your choice and attack the creature with your main weapon.
+• As a bonus action, when wielding a melee weapon in main hand, you can charge up to your speed toward an enemy of your choice and free attack the creature with your main weapon.

 # 72. - *Orcish Fury* ©